Shadovaine/Shadovaine/README.md

 ### 🔧 What I’m Working On:
 - 📚 Studying for **CompTIA Linux+**
 - 🧪 Hands-on with **TryHackMe**, Cybersecurity Path
-- 🔐 Furthering my **Linux-Command-Library**, plowing through setting up yml files
+- 🔐 Furthering my **Linux-Command-Library**, almost done with the yaml files, about to begin setting up the interface!
-- 💻 Starting to build a **cybersecurity portfolio** right here on GitHub

 ---